-- TC1.1 A site at Clegg Street, including the listed former Town Hall building, is allocated for comparison retail use on the Proposals Map (Town Centre inset). - 8.18 The Council has identified a need for limited additional comparison floorspace that should be met within the early part of the plan period.
-This site, located within the Centre's designated shopping core, is available and considered to be both suitable and viable for the proposed use.
+- TC1.1 A site at Clegg Street, including that comprises the former bus station and the listed former Town Hall building, is allocated for comparison retail use on the Proposals Map (Town Centre inset) for retail and/or a range of other appropriate town centre uses. - 8.18 8.15 The Council has identified a need for limited additional comparison floorspace that should be met within the early part of the plan period.
+This site, located within the Centre's designated shopping core, is available and considered to be both suitable and viable for the proposed retail use particularly comparison retail.
 The site includes the former Town Hall building, which is listed and must be substantially retained and restored as part of any proposed development.
 Planning permission has previously been granted for 130,000 square feet of new retail floorspace on the site and Listed Building consent for a conversion has already been obtained.
-Improvements to the public space in front of the Town Hall will also be a requirement of any scheme. - 8.19 Appropriate secondary uses other than retail may be acceptable as part of a mixed use scheme for this site. - TC1.2 A site at Union Street is allocated on the Proposals Map (Town Centre inset) for a new cultural quarter to comprise a new life long learning centre, art gallery, museum and theatre together with appropriate complementary uses which may include retail, food and drink, offices, workshops, residential and car parking.
+Improvements to the public space in front of the Town Hall will also be a requirement of any scheme. - 8.19 8.16 Appropriate secondary A range of uses appropriate to the Central Shopping Core other than, or additional to, retail may be acceptable as part of a mixed use scheme for this site as part of a scheme that secures the future of the listed Town Hall.

-- 8.20 During the period covered by this draft UDP the Council aims to create a new "quarter" within the Town Centre to bring together a range of new cultural and community facilities.
-It has allocated this site, which includes the existing grade II listed Library, as a suitable location and will encourage a mixed use development that can optimise the vitality and viability of the area. - 8.21 The development of this site will contribute significantly to the necessary diversification of Town Centre attractions and facilities and together with the redevelopment of the adjoining site (see policy TC 1.3) it will help to regenerate this part of the centre. - 8.22 The scale, format and type of any proposed retail use must be complementary to the cultural function of the site, which lies within the area covered by the approved Union Street South Planning Brief (October 2000). - TC1.3 A site at Union Street is allocated on the Proposals Map (Town Centre inset) for a mixed use development which may include retail, leisure, food and drink, residential and office uses planned in association with new car parking, highway infrastructure and public spaces.
+- 8.17 Other than retail, appropriate uses may include food and drink, financial and professional services, offices, non-residential institutions, assembly and leisure facilities and residential. - TC1.2 A site at Union Street is allocated on the Proposals Map (Town Centre inset) for a new cultural quarter to comprise a new life long learning centre, art gallery, museum and theatre together with appropriate complementary uses which may include retail, food and drink, offices, workshops, residential and car parking. - 8.20 8.18 During the period covered by this draft UDP the Council aims to create a new "quarter" within the Town Centre to bring together a range of new cultural and community facilities.
+It has allocated this site, which includes the existing grade II listed Library, as a suitable location and will encourage a mixed use development that can optimise the vitality and viability of the area. - 8.21 8.19 The development of this site will contribute significantly to the necessary diversification of Town Centre attractions and facilities and together with the redevelopment of the adjoining site (see policy TC 1.3) it will help to further regenerate this part of the centre. - 8.22 8.20 The scale, format and type of any proposed retail use must be complementary to the cultural function of the site, which lies within the area covered by the approved Union Street South Planning Brief (October 2000). and consistent with the Council's planning policies on retail development. - TC1.3 A site at Union Street is allocated on the Proposals Map (Town Centre inset) for a mixed use development which may include retail, leisure, food and drink, residential and office uses planned in association with new car parking, highway infrastructure and public spaces.